maplibre/maplibre-react-native/packages/expo-app/README.md

 1. Install all monorepo dependencies by running `yarn install` from the root directory
 2. Switch to the `packages/expo-app` directory
-3. Run `yarn pod:install` to install Pods for iOS
-4. Build and run a platform:
+3. Build and run a platform:
    - `yarn android` for building and running Android
    - `yarn ios` for building and running iOS

+After you've built a development client, you can use `yarn start` to just reload the apps without another native build.